This post may contain affiliate links. See my disclosure policy.

 - The pancake batter will be thick and smooth, but it won’t be overly pourable.
 This is expected, and if you want thinner pancakes, you can add more milk.

 - You’ll notice that my recipe includes a full tablespoon of baking powder.
 This isn’t a mistake, as it helps the pancakes become super fluffy.
-Be sure to use a good quality baking powder, as some leave a metallic aftertaste.
+Be sure to use a high-quality baking powder, as some brands can leave a metallic aftertaste.

-- If you don’t have vinegar, you can also use lemon juice or orange juice.
+- If you don’t have vinegar, you can also use lemon juice or orange juice as a substitute.

 - Add mix-ins like chocolate chips, pecans, vanilla extract, or walnuts.

-- If you want higher protein pancakes, try my pumpkin protein pancakes instead.
+- If you’re looking for higher-protein pancakes, try my pumpkin protein pancakes instead.

 Storage instructions

-To store: This recipe makes 3-4 servings.
-Place leftovers in a ziplock bag or sealable container and store them in the fridge for up to 7 days.
+To store: My recipe yields 3-4 servings.
+Place leftovers in a ziplock bag or a sealable container and store them in the refrigerator for up to 7 days.

 To freeze: Leftover pancakes can be placed in a ziplock bag and stored in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.